diogotcorreia/dist-ledger-sd/REPORT.md

 utilized to ensure that the information is properly replicated across the servers.
 We decided to implement it under the `Common` package, with its internals being a mapping of a replica's qualifier to its timestamp, rather than a literal vector approach.
-This allows us to simplify processes, as there's no natural ordering required for the vector clock.
+This allows us to simplify processes, as there's no natural ordering required for the vector clock; as such, it also eases the support for more than two replicas.

 ### Blocking Wait User-Server

-We opted to implement a synchronous, blocking approach for user-server interactions.
+We've opted to implement a synchronous, blocking approach for user-server interactions.
 The alternative, which would be to implement an asynchronous approach, would require the user's client to be able to, among other things, handle multiple requests at once (and print out information at seemingly random times), which would, in our opinion, be far from an ideal user experience.
 As such, we implemented a synchronous approach, where